-Sometimes novels can go places where nonfiction can’t, and that’s especially true when it comes to biography.
+Sometimes novels about real people can go places where nonfiction can’t, and that’s especially true when it comes to biography.
 I love a good well-researched biography, but there are limits to what a responsible biographer can learn and share.
 Nonfiction is unlikely, for instance, to plumb a person’s deepest, most secret thoughts.
 And there are some people for whom the historical record is so scant that a biography simply won’t reveal much.

 That’s where fiction can come in.
 Novelists are able to fill in the gaps with their own imaginings about what people were like, what they thought, and how they felt.
 As long as we understand that the books are speculative, they can be a rewarding way to get new insights into the lives of people from the past.